 Tier 3: Consumers who enter Tier 3 are consuming significant amounts of electricity, and the rate for this additional electricity rises dramatically.

-Remember: Utility company rates have been steadily increasing by approximately 4% a year, with a 30% jump in the last three years alone.
+Remember: Utility company rates have been steadily increasing over 5% a year, with a 30% jump in the last three years alone.
 With a solar system, you can lock in your electricity rates for decades to come.
 Solar power allows consumers to pay a considerably less, fixed cost for their energy without the volatility of fluctuating rate increases.

 The Home Appraisal Institute did a case study of 30 homes — with installed solar systems — that were sold in 2013.
 “The case studies, as well as general market data, support the conclusions that PV (photovoltaic) systems (that are owned) generally increase the market value and almost always decrease the market time.”
 Read more ›